regosen/get_cover_art/README.md

 - your `CoverFinder` object keeps a tally of files_processed, files_skipped, files_failed, files_invalid

 ## How it works
-1. First, it recursively scans your provided library folder for supported files.
+1. First, it recursively scans your provided folder for supported files.
   - Step 1 is skipped if you specified a single file instead of a folder.
 2. For each file without embedded artwork, attempts to download from Apple Music based on artist and album metadata.
   - Step 2 is skipped if it had already downloaded (or attempted to download) the image file.